Census

 The data gathered during a census enables government and local authorities to target resources to schools, libraries, hospitals and other services.

-There are various online entries about the development and history of the UK census.
-We particularly like Wikipedia's Census in the United Kingdom and the University of Portsmouth's Guide to Census Reports.
+There are various online entries about the history of the UK census, we particularly like Wikipedia's Census in the United Kingdom and the University of Portsmouth's Guide to Census Reports.

 Page from 1911 census